 Responding to Expressions of Hatred for Work

-I answered a question on responding to expressions of hatred for work on 12 June 2011.
-You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.
+I answered a question on responding to expressions of hatred for work on Philosophy in Action Radio on 12 June 2011.
+You can listen to or download the podcast segment below – or check out the whole episode.

 How should I respond when people disparage their work?
 Often, people make comments about the great burden that work is – not in the sense that they're unhappy with some problem in their current job, but that they resent the need to work at all.
 These are the kinds of people who live for weekends and vacations.
 I don't feel that way about my work, and I think these people are missing so much in life.
 How can I respond to such casual remarks in a way that might make the person re-think their attitude?

 My Answer, In Brief: People often adopt such an attitude toward their work without thinking, and often just stating your own disagreement can shock people into rethinking what work might and ought to be.

 To save the file to your computer, right-click and save the link above.
 You can automatically download that and other podcasts by subscribing to Philosophy in Action's Podcast RSS Feed:

 By using these links or the search box, you help support Philosophy in Action at no extra cost to yourself.
 You can also support Philosophy in Action with a direct contribution to the tip jar.

 Support Philosophy in Action